Getting to and around southern Laos

 Coming from Vientiane or Vang Vieng:

 Night buses depart these cities in the afternoon or evening, stop in Thakhek around 2 AM, and arrive in Pakse around 8 AM.
-These are more comfortable than the badly overcrowded day buses, but the sleeper eats are very narrow.
+These are more comfortable than the badly overcrowded day buses, but the sleeper seats are very narrow.
 Tickets are dirt cheap, so I recommend buying two seats.

 From Vientiane to Pakse, flying is also an option, though more expensive.